Degenerative disc disease

-Degenerative disc disease is a condition caused by the breakdown of the discs that separate the spine bones.
+Degenerative disc disease (DDD) affects the discs that separate the spine bones.
 As you age, the spine begins to show signs of wear and tear as the discs dry out and shrink.
 These age-related changes can lead to arthritis, disc herniation, or spinal stenosis.
 Pressure on the spinal cord and nerves may cause pain.
 Physical therapy, self-care, medication, and spinal injections are used to manage symptoms.
-Surgery is an option if the pain is chronic.
+Surgery may be an option if the pain is chronic.

 Your spine is made up of a column of bones called vertebrae.
-Between each vertebra is a gel-filled disc that acts as a shock absorber, preventing the bones from rubbing together.
+Between each vertebra is a shock-absorbing disc that prevents the bones from rubbing together.
 Discs are designed like a radial car tire.
-The tough outer wall, called the annulus, has criss-crossing fibrous bands, much like a tire tread.
+The tough outer wall, called the annulus, has crisscrossing fibrous bands, much like a tire tread.
 These bands attach to each vertebra bone.
 Inside the disc is a gel-filled center called the nucleus, much like a tire tube (Fig. 1).
 Learn more at Anatomy of the Spine.

 Figure 1.
 Drawing of a normal disc showing the gel-filled nucleus surrounded by annulus rings of cartilage fibers.